-However loss of consortium is defined, once it is claimed by an injured person or a family member as part of a car accident case, it is very likely to come up during car accident deposition questioning.
-A deposition is a pre-trial tool that is used to get information from witnesses.
+When a car accident lawsuit is filed in court, a deposition is a pre-trial tool that is used to get information from parties and witnesses.
 The person being deposed must answer a series of questions under oath, and a court reporter is there to transcribe the proceedings.
 (Get more car accident deposition tips.)

-You'll also be asked whether you've participated in counseling or therapy sessions (together or separately) and whether you (or your spouse) have ever seen a health care or mental health professional for issues related to sexual dysfunction.
+You'll also be asked whether you've participated in counseling or therapy sessions (together or separately) and whether you (or your spouse/partner) have ever seen a health care or mental health professional for issues related to sexual dysfunction.

 Remember, most of this information is fair game for the defendant to request.
-You're putting the subject matter "in play" by asking the defendant to compensate you and your spouse for losses associated with some very intimate aspects of your relationship.
+You're putting the subject matter "in play" by asking the defendant to compensate you and your spouse/partner for losses associated with some very intimate aspects of your relationship.

 When the injury affects a parent's ability to provide care and support for a child, deposition questions might cover:

-The type and frequency of care that the injured person provided prior to the injury, and the type of frequency of care that is possible post-injury
+the type and frequency of care that the injured person provided prior to the injury, and the type of frequency of care that is possible post-injury

-The impact that the injuries have had on the parent's ability to provide child care assistance and support, and to participate in household and family-related activities.
+the impact that the injuries have had on the parent's ability to provide child care assistance and support, and to participate in household and family-related activities.